voytas75/JupyterNotebookLearn/README.md

               - Multiplication assignment: `*=`
               - Division assignment: `/=`

         These are just the basics of Python's syntax.
 There's a lot more to explore and learn!
-As your Quantum CodeWizard Tutor, I'll guide you through practical examples and exercises to solidify your understanding.
+I'll guide you through practical examples and exercises to solidify your understanding.
 Let's continue this coding journey together! 🚀💻🔍

      - Learn about control flow statements such as if-else statements, loops (for and while), and conditional expressions.